Paul the Apostle: Physical appearance

 The New Testament offers little if any information about the physical appearance of Paul, but several descriptions can be found in apocryphal texts.
 In the Acts of Paul he is described as "A man of small stature, with a bald head and crooked legs, in a good state of body, with eyebrows meeting and nose somewhat hooked".
 In the Latin version of the Acts of Paul and Thecla it is added that he had a red, florid face.

 In The History of the Contending of Saint Paul, his countenance is described as "ruddy with the ruddiness of the skin of the pomegranate".
 The Acts of Saint Peter confirms that Paul had a bald and shining head, with red hair.

 As summarised by Barnes, Chrysostom records that Paul's stature was low, his body crooked and his head bald.
-Lucian, in his Philopatris, describes Paul as "corpore erat parvo, contracto, incurvo, tricubitali" ("he was small, contracted, crooked, of three cubits, or four feet six").
+Paul is described in Philopatris, a dialogue formerly attributed to Lucian but now generally admitted to be spurious, as "corpore erat parvo, contracto, incurvo, tricubitali" ("he was small, contracted, crooked, of three cubits, or four feet six").

 Nicephorus claims that Paul was a little man, crooked, and almost bent like a bow, with a pale countenance, long and wrinkled, and a bald head.
 Pseudo-Chrysostom echoes Lucian's height of Paul, referring to him as "the man of three cubits".